Create and manage workflows

 1. Create the service account.

-2. Grant permissions to the service account by assigning a role.
+2. Grant permissions to the service account by assigning roles.

 gcloud projects add-iam-policy-binding PROJECT_ID \